gdimitrov029/Store-/README.md

 # Store-
-This is a project about store
+The project is write on C++.
+This is a project about frniture store.
+In this project you can choose in the menu different options.